Chebyshev filter: The transfer function

 where $s_{pm}^-$ are only those poles of the gain with a negative sign in front of the real term, obtained from the above equation.

 The group delay

-The group delay is defined as the derivative of the phase with respect to angular frequency and is a measure of the distortion in the signal introduced by phase differences for different frequencies.
+The group delay is defined as the derivative of the phase with respect to angular frequency:

-The gain and the group delay for a fifth-order type I Chebyshev filter with ε=0.5 are plotted in the graph on the left.
-It can be seen that there are ripples in the gain and the group delay in the passband but not in the stopband.
+The gain and the group delay for a 5th-order type I Chebyshev filter with ε=0.5 are plotted in the graph on the left.
+Its stop band has no ripples.
+But the ripples of group delay in its passband indicate that different frequency components have different delay, which along with the ripples of gain in its passband results in distortion of the waveform's shape.